Tiredenom6/CPE-322-Lab-Solutions/Lab 2/ReadME.md

 ## Lab 2 - Command Lines
-To test these command Lines use a terminal such as Windows Terminal, Gitbash, or Msys2
+To test these command Lines use a terminal such as Windows Terminal, Gitbash, or Msys2.
+These are essential commands that are used throughtout all of computer software feilds and is pivitol for use of many systems.

 ## $ hostname
 The command hostname will print the systems DNS name.
 When called without arguments the command will print out the current system name.
 For instance my host name is DESKTOP-PL9I9BC
 ## $ env